Vladislav26Laptev/Smoke_detection/README.md

 [:arrow_up:Index](#index)

 ## Conclusion
-Currently, a system based on the Python language and TensorFlow libraries has been developed for detecting fire-hazardous objects based on the "object detection"technology.
+Currently, a system based on the Python language and TensorFlow libraries has been developed for detecting fire-hazardous objects based on the object detection technology.
 The detection accuracy in the test sample is 75%.

 [:arrow_up:Index](#index)